c4spar/cliffy-manual/prompt/dynamic_prompts.md

 after the prompt is executed.
 It is available as global and prompt specific option.

-The first argument is the `result` object which contains all already availalbe answers.
+The first argument is the `result` object which contains all already available answers.

 The second argument is the `next()` method which executes the next prompt in the